my1396/Econ-Study/_posts/2025-04-07-Good-Coding-Practices.md

 **具体每个 script**

+- Name variables meaningfully and consistently.
-- Name variables meaningfully; consistently (variables that hold the same type of things should have consistent naming with <span style='color:#00CC66'>suffix</span> to denote variations);
+  For variables that hold the same type of data, use a consistent naming scheme:
+  - Start with the same context or base name
+  - Use <span style='color:#00CC66'>suffixes</span> to indicate variations
 - File path \
     Avoid using absolute path.
 Store file names in variables so you can change easily.
 - If your script uses add-on packages, load them all at once at the very beginning of the file.